AlexGoesCode/alexgoescode/readme.md

 <p>BobbleHeads app is a satirical e-commerce app, which is mocking politicians, powerful people<br>
 and selling their BobbleHead figures.
 The project shows my capability to create and deploy<br>
-a fully responsive e-commerce app with it's basic features.
+a fully responsive e-commerce app with it's basic features and custom made API and items.
 At the moment it only needs to improve loading times as it's a bit slow.<br>
 The product images are custom made with AI.
 It is my second full stack project made with MERN.

-<p>→ My first finished MERN stack project (but recently deployed) is 'Curated-Recipes' "https://curated-recipes.vercel.app".<br>
+<p>→ My first finished MERN stack project is 'Curated-Recipes' "https://curated-recipes.vercel.app".<br>
 → React, Node.js, Express.js, MongoDB & Tailwind CSS.
 Front: TS | Back: JS .<br>

-<p> Curated-Recipes app is a recipes database where user can search, save/like and create his own recipes.
+<p> Curated-Recipes app is a recipes database where user can search, filter, save/like and create his own recipes.<br>
-The project shows my experience working with a database with it's basic features.
+The project shows my experience with MERN stack, working with a custom made API database with it's basic features.

-You can check other projects repos under this intro.

 Tech-Stack I focus on:
 <p>